 Transit TV system 10%

 Broadcast centre, network and SMS gateway 10%

 Furniture and fittings 20%

 Computer software 10%

 Motor vehicles 20%

 Office equipment 20%

 Plant and machinery 10%

 Renovation and signboard 10%

-Bearer plants 30 years

 The residual values and useful lives of property, plant and equipment are reviewed, and adjusted if appropriate, at the end of each reporting period.
-The effects of any
+The effects of any revisions of the residual values and useful lives are included in the profit or loss for the financial year in which the changes arise.